Ransomware Spotlight Report 2023 is live!

 • Two of these vulnerabilities have both Remote Code Execution (RCE) and Privilege Escalation (PE) capabilities.

-• 16 vulnerabilities are linked to RCE exploits, making them critical for patches.
+• Sixteen vulnerabilities are linked to RCE exploits, making them critical for patches.

 • Eight vulnerabilities fall under the high severity bracket.

-• This indicates a need to approach vulnerabilities with associated risk while prioritizing them for patches, rather than focusing only on the severity.
+• This indicates a need to approach vulnerabilities with associated risks while prioritizing them for patches rather than focusing only on the severity.

 • There are 16 vulnerabilities that were discovered in 2020 and earlier, of which six are recently trending.
 This includes a vulnerability as old as 2012, CVE-2012-0158.

-• Interestingly, CVE-2012-0158 was listed as Department of Homeland Security's Top 30 Targeted High Risk Vulnerabilities / Top 30 Most Commonly Exploited Vulnerabilities.
-This was also listed in Top 10 Routinely Exploited Vulnerabilities in 2020 by CISA.
+• Interestingly, CVE-2012-0158 was listed as one of the Department of Homeland Security’s Top 30 Targeted High-Risk Vulnerabilities/Top 30 Most Commonly Exploited Vulnerabilities.
+CISA also listed this in the Top 10 Routinely Exploited Vulnerabilities in 2020.

-• The list includes 4 new vulnerabilities identified in March 2021, three of which are currently trending.
+• The list includes four new vulnerabilities identified in March 2021, three of which are currently trending.

-• 11 of these vulnerabilities exist across Microsoft products.
+• Eleven of these vulnerabilities exist across Microsoft products.

-• A notable mention is CVE-2020-10189 that exists in versions of the Zoho Corp ManageEngine Desktop Central, a Saas-based endpoint management solution.
-We have observed threat actors increasingly exploiting vulnerabilities in SaaS products, a trend that was recorded in CSW’s Ransomware Spotlight Report
+• A notable mention is CVE-2020-10189,10189, which exists in versions of the Zoho Corp ManageEngine Desktop Central, a Saas-based endpoint management solution.
+We have observed threat actors increasingly exploiting vulnerabilities in SaaS products, a trend that was recorded in Securin’s Ransomware Spotlight Report.

-• 19 CVEs have patches that ought to be implemented on priority.
+• Ninetten CVEs have patches that ought to be implemented on priority.

-• The list includes one vulnerability, CVE-2019-16920, that is associated with an end-of-life Dlink firmware.
+• The list includes CVE-2019-16920, associated with an end-of-life Dlink firmware.
 The vendors recommend upgrading to the latest device series as soon as possible.

-• The vulnerabilities belong to a mixed bag of weaknesses that result in improper authentication, control, restriction or mismanagement of data.
+• The vulnerabilities belong to a mixed bag of weaknesses that result in improper authentication, control, restriction, or the mismanagement of data.

 Attack Methodology

-According to research, the attackers exfiltrated NTLM hashes and plain-text passwords from local workstations using hashdump and mimikatz, and tried to escalate local privileges with the help of BadPotato malware.
+According to research, the attackers exfiltrated NTLM hashes and plaintext passwords from local workstations using hashdump and mimikatz and tried to escalate local privileges with the help of the BadPotato malware.

 Global Analysis

-A global exposure analysis of the CVEs using Shodan show more than 100,000 instances overall that could be vulnerable to attacks by the threat group.
+Global exposure analysis of the CVEs using Shodan shows more than 100,000 instances overall that could be vulnerable to attacks by the threat group.
 CVE-2020-0796, the wormable SMBleeding Ghost vulnerability, exposes over 90,000 deployments across the world to the risk of an attack.
-This comes as no surprise considering it alarmed the cyber security community last March with a PoC exploit that targeted millions of Windows devices.
+This comes as no surprise,surprise, considering it alarmed the cybersecurity community last March with a PoC exploit that targeted millions of Windows devices.

 CVE-2019-11510 CVE-2019-1652